breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 Every time you make a new commit, the head will move to that new commit.
 This way, you are able to have access to the entire project history of commits.

 You can **move the head** if you want.
-It does not necessarily have to always be the last commit, but you must remember that you can only review commits that came before the commit to which the head is pointing at. **Commits made after the commit to which the head is pointing at are not possible to be reviewed.**
+It does not necessarily have to always be the last commit, but you must remember that you can only review commits that came before the commit to which the head is pointing at. **Commits made after the commit to which the head is pointing are not possible to be reviewed.**

 ![how to use git ](https://github.com/breatheco-de/content/blob/master/src/assets/images/79da625d-d7bc-409a-a044-9e60ae6a1a2b.png?raw=true)

 ## You can have Several Heads (Branches)

-Heads mark the beginning of a revision history.
+Heads mark the beginning of a revision of history.
 In GIT, we call the "revision history" a "branch," and it is possible to have several revision histories.

 By default, every repository has one branch called Master, with its corresponding HEAD that points to the last commit of that branch.